SeleniumHQ/docker-selenium/README.md

 ### Setting Sub Path

 By default, Selenium is reachable at `http://127.0.0.1:4444/`.
-Selenium can be configured to use a custom sub path by specifying the `SE_SUB_PATH` environmental variable.
+Selenium can be configured to use a custom subpath by specifying the `SE_SUB_PATH` environmental variable.
 In the example below Selenium is reachable at `http://127.0.0.1:4444/selenium-grid/`

 ```bash